Facebook LinkedIn Instagram YouTube

 Development Committee

-There is a standing Development Committee of at least seven members.
-The members of the committee are appointed by the Board Chair to serve for a term of one year.
+The standing Development Committee is comprised of at least seven members, each appointed by the Board Chair to serve for a term of one year.
 The Development Committee Chair is appointed by the Board Chair.
 Non-Trustees may serve on the committee, but the majority of the committee shall be composed of Trustees.

 The Development Committee has two subcommittees which will be charged with establishing the following: